 mise-en-scene, ideology, intertextuality etc.

-Use the template provided to conduct a short Semiotic analysis of a film in pairs
+Use the template provided to conduct a short Semiotic analysis of a 1 minute film scene in pairs

 REMEMBER - Semiotics is the study of signs.

 You need to show that you understand how the signs in your chosen film/ films creates meaning for the audience.